-Most of the economic savings achieved as part of EmpowerMed's actions are due to collective assemblies in Barcelona, where political action led to protection measures towards vulnerable customers, which help freeing people from debt.
-Furthermore, the Spanish regulatory framework contemplates some figures that vulnerable households can use to reduce their energy expenses by applying government-funded discounts over their electrical bills.
+Most of the economic savings achieved as part of EmpowerMed's actions are due to collective assemblies in Barcelona, where political action led to protection measures towards vulnerable consumers, which help freeing people from debt.
+Furthermore, the Spanish regulatory framework contemplates some figures that households in situation of financial vulnerability can use to reduce their energy expenses by applying government-funded discounts over their electrical bills.
 Unfortunately, similar regulations are not in place in all pilots, which imposes barriers on this particular mechanism that is already challenging to implement as a recurrent approach, due to differences in cultural and social context (for instance, in some countries people are less willing to share their problems in public).
 However, the Spanish experience shows that the efforts might be worth it in the long run, once the assemblies are ingrained in the community.

-Comparing the results obtained by the different actions in terms of economic savings and number of participants (Figure 23) in all of EmpowerMed's pilots, it is observed that Collective assemblies reached almost three times more affected people than Household visits, the second action with the highest reach among EmpowerMed's strategy.
+Comparing the results obtained by the different actions in terms of economic savings and number of participants (Figure 25) in all of EmpowerMed's pilots, it is observed that Collective assemblies reached almost three times more affected people than Household visits, the second action with the highest reach among EmpowerMed's strategy.
 However, household visits result in the highest overall economic savings.
 This means that Household visits are the most effective when comparing the cost savings achieved per participants.
-Specifically, for all of EmpowerMed's pilots, Household visits resulted in economic savings of 254 ε /hh whereas Community approaches led to 28 ε /hh.
-That is, Household visits reported nine times higher savings than Community approaches.
+Specifically, for all of EmpowerMed's pilots, Household visits resulted in economic savings of 410 \notin /hh whereas Community approaches led to 25 \notin /hh.
+That is, Household visits reported seventeen times higher savings than Community approaches.